 Exemplifying Earhart’s Adventurous Spirit

-To exemplify Earhart’s adventurous spirit, the Museum has partnered with Dimensional Innovations (DI) — an award winning Kansas-based experiential design, build and technology firm.
+To exemplify Earhart’s adventurous spirit, the museum partnered with Dimensional Innovations (DI) — an award winning Kansas-based experiential design, build and technology firm — to create a highly engaging experience for all ages.

 Amelia Earhart Memorial Airport